-Balanced nutrition is essential to maintaining overall good health, but it also can affect your capacity to cope with stress.
-When you are going through a period of stress, you need more of all nutrients, particularly the B vitamins, which affect the nervous system, and calcium, which is needed to counteract the lactic acid your tense muscles produce.
-Likewise, if you are lacking nutrients, your body will not be equipped to handle stress effectively.
+What is adrenal fatigue?
+Balanced nutrition is essential to maintaining overall good health, but it also can affect your capacity to cope with stress and adrenal fatigue.
+You may be going through a period of stress affecting the nervous system.
+Then, it would help if you had more nutrients, particularly the B vitamins and calcium.
+The latter is needed to counteract the lactic acid your tense muscles produce.

-Eat a variety of foods to ensure that you consume all the nutrients you need to stay healthy.
-These include vitamins, minerals, amino acids (from proteins), essential fatty acids (from vegetable oil, nuts, seeds, oily fish), and energy from carbohydrates, protein, and fat.
-While most foods contain more than one nutrient, no single food provides adequate amounts of all nutrients.
-Try to maintain a diet of mostly whole (unprocessed) foods.
-Stay away from caffeine (coffee, tea, cola, chocolate), which causes nervousness and inhibits sleep if too much is ingested.
-Caffeine causes a fight-or-flight response in your body and uses up your reserves of the B vitamins, which are important in coping with stress.
-Alcohol also depletes your body’s B vitamins, and can disrupt sleep and impair your judgment or clarity of thought.
+Eat various foods to ensure you consume all the nutrients needed to stay healthy.
+These include vitamins, minerals, amino acids (from proteins), essential fatty acids (from vegetable oil, nuts, seeds, and oily fish), and energy from carbohydrates, protein, and fat.
+While most foods contain more than one nutrient, no one provides adequate amounts of all nutrients.
+Try to maintain a diet of primarily whole (unprocessed) foods.
+Avoid caffeine (coffee, tea, cola, chocolate), which causes nervousness and inhibits sleep if you ingest too much.
+Caffeine causes a fight-or-flight response in your body and uses up your B vitamins, essential in coping with stress.
+Alcohol also depletes your body’s B vitamins, disrupts sleep, and impairs your judgment or clarity of thought.
 Avoid sugar.
 It provides no essential nutrients and can cause an immediate “high” followed by a prolonged “low.”

-Studies have shown that the body depletes its stores of nutrients when under stress, mainly protein and the B vitamins as well as vitamins C and A. A deficiency of magnesium, which helps muscles relax, has been linked to “Type A” or high-stress personalities.
-Every single muscle that we hold in tension, often for years and even when we are asleep, is consuming energy, B vitamins, vitamin C, calcium and magnesium – to name but a few.
+Studies have shown that the body depletes its stores of nutrients when under stress, mainly protein and the B vitamins and vitamins C and A. A deficiency of magnesium, which helps muscles relax, has been linked to “Type A” or high-stress personalities.
+Every muscle we hold in tension, often for years and even when asleep, consumes energy, B vitamins, vitamin C, calcium and magnesium – to name a few.
 If you are under prolonged stress or are at risk for hypertension, consume foods high in potassium, such as fresh orange juice, squash, potatoes, apricots, limes, bananas, avocados, tomatoes, and peaches.
-You also should increase your intake of calcium, which is found in yogurt, cheese, tofu, almonds and chick peas.
+It would help if you also increase your intake of calcium.
+It contains poppy and sesame seeds, yoghurt, cheese, tofu, almonds, and chickpeas.

 Since every person is unique, nutritional needs vary to some degree.
-It will probably take several months to change your diet and establish healthy eating habits.
+Changing your diet and establishing healthy eating habits will probably take several months.
 Experimenting and taking the time to reform your eating will have very positive immediate and long-term effects.
 Choose foods that you enjoy and try to make meals pleasurable times.
 Eat a relaxed meal.
-Continue your healthy diet and supplements even after the period of stress has passed so that your body will be best prepared to cope with the next stressful situation you encounter.
+Continue your healthy diet and supplements even after the period of stress has passed so that your body.
 The goal is to maintain maximum health with good nutrition, exercise, and active stress management.

-The stress response triggers off high levels of the hormones adrenaline and cortisol.
-These are produced regardless of the type of stress experienced, from emergencies (an impending car accident, for example) to slower-acting stresses (such as pressure at work, traffic jams or drinking coffee or alcohol).
+The stress response triggers high levels of the hormones adrenaline and cortisol.
+Our body produces those regardless of the type of stress experienced.
+It may vary from emergencies (an impending car accident, for example) to slower-acting stresses (such as pressure at work, traffic jams, drinking coffee or alcohol).

-Stress sends signals to the adrenal glands to produce adrenaline and within seconds heart rate is increased, the muscles tense, the eyes dilate, the blood thickens, blood sugar rises, and non-essential activities such as digestion, cleansing and rejuvenation shut down leading to accelerated aging.
+Stress sends signals to the adrenal glands to produce adrenaline, leading to accelerated ageing.
 The effects of long-term stress are even more insidious.
-The pituitary, adrenals, pancreas and liver are constantly pumping out hormones to control blood sugar, levels of the anti-aging adrenal hormone and cortisol start to fall, and before long the body cannot respond to stress as it used to.
+The pituitary, adrenals, pancreas and liver continually pump out hormones to control blood sugar, and levels of the anti-ageing adrenal hormone and cortisol start to fall.

-Diet A well balanced diet is crucial in preserving health and helping to reduce stress.
-Certain foods and drinks act as powerful stimulants to the body and hence are a direct cause of stress.
-This stimulation, although quite pleasurable in the short term, may be quite harmful in the long run.
+A well-balanced diet is crucial in preserving health and helping to reduce stress.
+Certain foods and drinks act as powerful stimulants to the body and directly cause stress.
+Although quite pleasurable in the short term, this stimulation can be harmful in the long run.

-Caffeine This is found in coffee, tea, chocolate, Coke, Red Bull etc. It causes the release of adrenaline, thus increasing the level of stress.
-When taken in moderation, coffee can increase your alertness, increased activity in the muscles, nervous system and heart.
-Consuming too much caffeine has the same effect as long term stress.
-It is suggested that there is a link between caffeine intake and high blood pressure and high cholesterol levels.
-Be careful in reducing the coffee or caffeine consumption.
-Cutting it off abruptly can result in your experiencing withdrawal symptoms.
-Reduce the consumption slowly over a period of time.
+Coffee, tea, chocolate, Coke and Red Bull contain it.
+It causes the release of adrenaline, thus increasing the level of stress.
+In moderation, coffee can increase your alertness, muscle, nervous system, and heart activity.
+Consuming too much caffeine has the same effect as long-term stress.
+Be careful in reducing coffee or caffeine consumption.
+Abrupt cutting caffeine off can result in your experiencing withdrawal symptoms.
+Reduce consumption slowly over some time.

-The irony of the situation is that most people take to drinking as a way to combat stress.
+The irony of the situation is that most people take to drinking to combat stress.
 But, in actuality, they make it worse by consuming alcohol.
-Alcohol and stress, in combination, are quite deadly.
-Alcohol stimulates the secretion of adrenaline resulting in the problems such as nervous tension, irritability and insomnia.
-Excess alcohol will increase the fat deposits in the heart and decrease the immune function.
+Alcohol and anxiety, in combination, are quite deadly.
+Alcohol stimulates the secretion of adrenaline, resulting in problems such as nervous tension, irritability and insomnia.
+Excess alcohol will increase fat deposits in the heart and decrease immune function.
 Alcohol also limits the ability of the liver to remove toxins from the body.
-During stress, the body produces several toxins and in the absence of its filtering by the liver, these toxins continue to circulate through the body resulting in serious damage.
+During stress, the body produces several toxins, and without filtering by the liver, these toxins continue circulating through the body, resulting in severe damage.

-Sugar Sugar has no essential nutrients.
-It provides a short-term boost of energy through the body, resulting possibly in the exhaustion of the adrenal glands.
-This can result in irritability, poor concentration, and depression.
-High sugar consumption puts a severe load on the pancreas.
-There is increasing possibility of developing diabetes.
+Sugar has no essential nutrients.
+However, it provides a short-term energy boost through the body, resulting in the exhaustion of the adrenal glands.
+Moreover, it can result in irritability, low concentration, and depression.
+Moreover, high sugar consumption puts a severe load on the pancreas.
+There is an increasing possibility of developing diabetes.
 Keep your blood sugar constant.
 Do not use sugar as a “pick me up.”

-Salt Salt increases the blood pressure, depletes adrenal glands, and causes emotional instability.
+Salt increases blood pressure, depletes adrenal glands, and causes emotional instability.
 Use a salt substitute that has potassium rather than sodium.
-Avoid junk foods high in salt such as bacon, ham, pickles, sausage, etc.
+Avoid junk foods high in salt, such as bacon, ham, pickles, sausage, etc.

 Fat Avoid the consumption of foods rich in saturated fats.
 Fats cause obesity and put unnecessary stress on the cardiovascular system.
-Saturated fat is believed to cause breast, colon and prostate cancers.
-Essential fatty acids found in nuts, seeds and oily fish are, however, very beneficial.
+However, essential fatty acids in nuts, seeds and oily fish are very beneficial.

-Eat a meal high in complex carbohydrates Complex carbohydrates trigger release of the brain neurotransmitter serotonin, which soothes you.
-Good sources of complex carbohydrates include brown rice, wholemeal pasta, potatoes, wholemeal bread (unless avoiding wheat), oats, rye, barley.
+Eating a meal high in complex carbohydrates triggers the release of the brain neurotransmitter serotonin, which soothes you.
+Good sources of complex carbohydrates include brown rice, wholemeal pasta, potatoes, wholemeal bread (unless avoiding wheat), oats, rye and barley.

 Eat Food High In Fibre Stress results in cramps and constipation.
 Eat more fibre to keep your digestive system moving.
 Your meal should provide at least 25 grams of fibre per day.
 Fruits, vegetables and grains are excellent sources of fibre.